 The California Political Reform Act (Gov. Code § 81000 et.seq.) sets forth most of California's campaign reporting requirements.
-Candidates should refer to the "Campaign Disclosure Manual 2" for local candidates, published by the California Fair Political OCEthicsPage 4 of 11April 2022

-Practices Commission (FPPC).
+Candidates should refer to the "Campaign Disclosure Manual 2" for local candidates, published by the California Fair Political Practices Commission (FPPC).
 The manual is available on the FPPC's website at www.fppc.ca.gov.
 Moreover, the FPPC does provide advice to individuals related to State campaign requirements via an advice line at (866) ASK-FPPC.
 Please note, the FPPC does not provide advice or enforcement of local campaign ordinances.